The Birthplaces of John and John Quincy Adams sit right next to each other on Franklin Street.

 Photograph of the birthplace of John F. Kennedy on Beals st. in Brookline, MA

-As a boy, JFK’s parents never expected he would grow up to be president.
+JFK’s parents never expected that their second son would grow up to be president.
 Yet in his birthplace home he learned values that inspired a life in public service.
-His mother, Rose Kennedy, recreated her family’s first home to share her memories of those e
+His mother, Rose Kennedy, recreated her family’s first home to share her memories o

 Elm trees frame the front facade of the Vassall-Craigie-Longfellow House.